Rick Turner (philosopher): Political activism

 He attended the South African Student Organisation (SASO) terrorism trial of nine Black Consciousness movement leaders as a defence witness in March 1976 where he expounded on theories expressed in The Eye of the Needle.
 In November 1976 Dr Turner received a Humboldt Fellowship, one of the world's leading academic awards from Heidelberg University, but after months of negotiating with the Minister of Justice, he was refused permission to travel to Germany.
 Turner was also involved with the re-emerging black trade union movement of the 1970s.

 Assassination

-On 8 January 1978, Turner was shot through a window of his home in Dalton Avenue, Bellair (a suburb of Durban), and died in the arms of his 13-year-old daughter, Jann.
+On 8 January 1978, Turner was shot through a window of his home in Dalton Avenue, Bellaire (a suburb of Durban), and died in the arms of his 13-year-old daughter, Jann.
 After months of police investigations, no significant clues were found and his killers were never identified.
 However, it is widely believed that he was murdered by the security services.
 He is buried in the Old Durban Brook Street Cemetery.